Make and model: Mini Aceman

 What’s the Mini Aceman like inside?

 The focal point of the interior is the huge circular display.
-It injects some fun into the cabin design with different display modes depending on your mood and interesting graphics to make the system much more engaging than comparatively boring alternatives.
+It injects some fun into the cabin design with different display modes to choose from.
+These alter the screen colours and graphics considerably, although it does feel like you’d play around with it for the first few days and then settle on your preferred style from then on.
 Android Auto and Apple CarPlay are included as standard as well.
-The only downside is a lot of functions are housed within the screen so climate controls and standard infotainment features require some familiarisation to make them easily findable on the move.
+A lot of functions are housed within the screen and the circular layout is unconventional, so it takes some time to familiarise yourself with how to change various systems while on the move.

 We like: Funky and useable interior space